hci-game-interface/P2.7/Sketch Presentation.md

 Sketch UI and the main functions

-An elegant  Tetris game board with various Tetris shapes will be implemented Keyboard movement will be created to move the blocks ‘Levels’ feature will be created for the player to move to the next level Current Score and High Score information will be shown up on the interface A timer will be set to track the game time
+<br>An elegant  Tetris game board with various Tetris shapes will be implemented
+<br>Keyboard movement will be created to move the blocks
+<br>‘Levels’ feature will be created for the player to move to the next level
+<br>Current Score and High Score information will be shown up on the interface
+<br>A timer will be set to track the game time
-‘Pause’ and ‘Resume’ options will be provided for the player to stop the game in between and continue from there The interface will have visually appealing design and background image Music feature will be implemented to produce different sounds when the game is being played The interface will follow all the ‘Golden Rules & Principles’ such as consistency, color, background, font, size etc that is covered in the class
+<br>‘Pause’ and ‘Resume’ options will be provided for the player to stop the game in between and continue from there
+<br>The interface will have visually appealing design and background image
+<br>Music feature will be implemented to produce different sounds when the game is being played
+<br>The interface will follow all the ‘Golden Rules & Principles’ such as consistency, color, background, font, size etc that is covered in the class

 How far did you go with the implementation?